spectrum-health-systems/Tingen-Transmorger/README.md

 ## The Transmorger database

-The heart of Transmorger is the its Database, which aggregates multiple TeleHealth reports into a single, well organized collection of data that:
+The heart of Transmorger is its Database, which aggregates multiple TeleHealth reports into a single, well organized collection of data that:

 - Contains information from date ranges *you* choose
 - Can be added to *on-the-fly*, with dates/date ranges *you* choose